📋 REGULATORY ANALYSIS Real executive order - Official sources | v45.3 Presidential-Grade

 CRA Challenge Possible

-Some Republicans exploring Congressional Review Act resolution to overturn.
+Some members exploring Congressional Review Act resolution.
 60-day window from publication.
+Inference

 Industry Stakeholder Positions